cloudboss/bossimage/README.md

 * `inventory_args` - type _map_ of _string_ to _string_

  A map of key/value pairs which will be used for building the Ansible inventory.
 See [the official Ansible documentation](https://docs.ansible.com/ansible/2.3/intro_inventory.html#list-of-behavioral-inventory-parameters) for more details on available options.
-If this variable is defined, the `connection`, `username`, and `port` variables will be ignored.
-Bossimage normally sets `ansible_password` and `ansible_ssh_private_key_file` in the inventory based on runtime generated values, so it is not advised to define them in `inventory_args` unless you have good reason.
+If this variable is defined, the `connection`, `username`, and `port` variables will be ignored if used, and should be replaced with inventory arguments `ansible_connection`, `ansible_user`, and `ansible_port`, respectively.

+ Note: Bossimage normally sets `ansible_password` and `ansible_ssh_private_key_file` in the inventory based on runtime generated values, so it is not advised to define them in `inventory_args` unless you have good reason.

 * `tags` - type _map_ of _string_ to _string_, default `{}`